Regulation Crowdfunding (Reg CF) Educational Materials

 “Preferred” Equity Securities.
 In some cases, a company will offer a “preferred equity security,” like the preferred stock of a corporation.
 Typically, the holders of the preferred equity security have a right to receive distributions before the holders of the regular equity securities.
 For example, the holders of a preferred stock might have the right to receive a 4% dividend before dividends are paid to the holders of common stock.
 But preferred equity is still equity.
 The holders of preferred equity are paid after creditors.

 Debt Securities.
 When you buy a “debt security,” like a promissory note or bond, you do not become an owner of the company.
 You are, instead, a creditor.
 As long as the company has enough money to repay your loan, plus any interest you’ve been promised, the value of your security stays the same; the fluctuations of the fortunes of the company don’t affect you, unless the fortunes go way down.
-On the other hand, you don’t share in the appreciate if things go well.
+On the other hand, you don’t share in the appreciation if things go well.
 If the company increases in value 100-fold, you just have the right to get your money back, plus interest.

 Hybrid Securities.
 Some securities, which we call “hybrid securities,” have characteristics of both equity securities and debt securities, like a cross between a dog and a horse.